-According to latest reports, over 2 million people are at risk of food insecurity, 66% of them in the Far North.
-The number of severe food insecure people in the Far North is estimated around 130 000.
+In May 2018, an estimated 1.9 million people were at risk of food insecurity, 1.2 million of them are located in the Far North Cameroon region.
+The number of severely food insecure people in this region is estimated at 175 000.

 Since 2013, the EU has allocated a total of €98.7 million in humanitarian assistance to Cameroon.
 In the last two years, the European Union's Civil Protection and Humanitarian Aid Operations department (ECHO) has substantially increased its support to respond to the growing needs.
 In 2017, €20 million was allocated to provide life-saving assistance in the Far North Cameroon region and in East Cameroon region.
 In 2018, the EU’s humanitarian aid amounts to €16.4 million.

 The funds support the humanitarian response to refugees from Nigeria and Central African Republic, but also internally displaced people in the Far North Cameroon region and vulnerable host communities.
 Shelter, food, safe drinking water and sanitation, primary health care, livelihoods support, protection and emergency education are the main focus areas.
 Acute food insecurity and undernutrition of the most vulnerable people is also addressed.